Can You Use Your Laptop Windows Key on Your Desktop?

 Although Microsoft allows users to move or transfer Windows 10 keys to other devices, it doesn’t allow simultaneous key usage.
 It means you must first uninstall the product key from your laptop.

-The good thing is that uninstalling a windows 10 key is not rocket science and will take you a couple of minutes to complete.
+The good thing is that uninstalling a key is not rocket science and will take a few minutes to complete.

 Launch Command Prompt